chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Chef server
 =====================================================
-In this section you'll install the Chef server, and create your organization and user.
+In this section you'll install the Chef Infra Server, and create your organization and user.
 Note that in order to configure Supermarket later in this guide, you will need a user that is a member of the ``admins`` group.

 .. note:: If you intend to use Chef Automate, create the ``delivery`` user and add it to your organization during this step.

 #.
 Download the package from https://downloads.chef.io/chef-server/.
 #.
-Upload the package to the machine that will run the Chef server, and then record its location on the file system.
+Upload the package to the machine that will run the Chef Infra Server, and then record its location on the file system.
 The rest of these steps assume this location is in the ``/tmp`` directory.

 #. .. tag install_chef_server_install_package

    ..
-This topic is hooked in globally to install topics for Chef server applications.
+This topic is hooked in globally to install topics for Chef Infra Server applications.

-   As a root user, install the Chef server package on the server, using the name of the package provided by Chef.
+   As a root user, install the Chef Infra Server package on the server, using the name of the package provided by Chef.
 For Red Hat Enterprise Linux and CentOS:

    .. code-block:: bash